Hearing despite profound hearing loss

-For the first time the Hear the World Foundation supports an aid project with the donation of cochlear implants.
-In February 2017, three children with profound hearing loss in Panama received the gift of hearing and thus a fair chance of leading an independent life.
+For the first time the Hear the World Foundation enables children with profound hearing loss to hear with the donation of cochlear implants.
+In 2017 three children from Panama received a cochlear implant and thus the chance to hear, learn to speak and of a life without limitations.
+In 2018 four more children received this gift.
 The donation builds on the previous project support and marks another milestone in the Swiss foundation’s 10-years history.

 Place & Year

 Although Panama is ranked the second most competitive economy in Latin America according to the World Economic Forum, 26 percent of the population is living in poverty, and is lacking access to audiological care.
 Particularly for children, an untreated hearing loss can have serious consequences: children who cannot hear, do not learn to speak which lowers their chances to attend school, to pursue a career and to lead an independent life.